6 Tips for Outdoor Living

 3) Do invest in quality throw pillows and ottomans.

 They make everything look better.
 These pillows are by Leanne Ford for Crate & Barrel, one of my favorite designers.
 I chose lighter colors for my space because my house has cedar siding, so it already provides a dark earthy backdrop.
 I think the white pots, pillows and ottomans give it that fresh punch needed to brighten it up.
+You can find my hygge living serene ottomans here.

 4) Add something aged and unique for interest